ethersphere/swarm-guide/contents/usage/mru.rst

 * ``rootAddr`` Key of the chunk that contains the Mutable Resource metadata.
 Calculated as the SHA3 hash of ``ownerAddr`` and ``metaHash``
+* ``data`` Content the mutable resource will be initialized with.
+Contains hex-encoded raw data or a multihash
 * ``multihash`` Is a flag indicating whether the data field should be interpreted as raw data or a multihash.
-* ``data`` Contains hex-encoded raw data or a multihash of the content the mutable resource will be initialized with.
 * ``period`` Indicates for what period we are signing.
 Set to 1 for creation.
 * ``version`` Indicates what resource version of the period we are signing.
 Must be set to 1 for creation.
 * ``signature`` Signature of the digest.
 Hex encoded.
 Prefixed with 0x.
 The signature is calculated as follows: digest = H(period, version, rootAddr, metaHash, multihash, data).
 Where: